AaHaHaa/Transient_rate_gain/README.md

    - Rate-equation model supports `Nd`, `Yb`, `Er`, `Tm`, `Ho`.
 For more details, see `readme.pdf`.
 7. Support noise-seeded processes, such as spontaneous Raman scattering, with [the newly-developed noise model](https://doi.org/10.48550/arXiv.2410.20567).
 8. Support GPU modeling.
 It is controlled by `sim.gpu_yes=true/false`.
+9. Support narrowband transformation based on the newly-proposed scaled Fourier transform to speed up modeling such as a CPA [[1]](#references-our-papers).

 ## Fourier-Transform tutorial
 Since I've seen many misuse of Fourier Transform, I wrote [this tutorial](https://doi.org/10.48550/arXiv.2412.20698).
 Please take a look.
 Briefly speaking for one misuse, it's necessary to use MATLAB's `ifft` for Fourier Transform into the spectral domain.